-Special counsel: What is it and what is Robert Mueller doing?
+Special counsel: What is it and what did Robert Mueller investigate?

-A special counsel is in place to oversee the investigation looking into alleged Russian interference in the US presidential election, and if Trump campaign figures were complicit.
+The special counsel was put in place to oversee the investigation looking into alleged Russian interference in the US presidential election, and if Trump campaign figures were complicit.

 But what is a special counsel?
 And what powers does he have?